One of the worst parts of living in Florida is the ongoing problem with harmful algal blooms.

 Red tide is one of the most well-known forms of harmful algae blooms.

-Red tide events occur from the excessive growth of an algae called Karenia brevis, which produce dangerous neurotoxins into the surrounding air, water and environment.
+Red tide events occur from the excessive growth of a single-cell organism called Karenia brevis.

 The name red tide comes from a noticeable discoloration in affected water.
 Water affected by red tide is often a dark red or brown, but can also appear as different colors.

 The neurotoxins produced by Red Tide can cause serious respiratory illness, neurological dangers and poisoning, if consumed.

 The neurotoxins can accumulate in sea life, especially shellfish, and can be extremely dangerous to eat.

 Blue-green algae is another type of harmful algae bloom in Florida, which occurs in bodies of freshwater.
 Blue-green algae refers to cyanobacteria.